CarGDev/reactwizard/README.md

 npx react-crafter awesome-project
 ```

+During setup you'll select either JavaScript or TypeScript.
+React Crafter then calls `create-vite` with the matching template (`react` or `react-ts`) so you won't see any additional prompts.

 ## Commands

 Here’s a summary of the commands you can use after setting up your project: